-Activities Key E-Safety issues Creating web directories to provide easy access to suitable websites.
+Activities Key e-safety issues Creating web directories to provide easy access to suitable websites.
 Parental consent should be sought.
 Pupils should be supervised.
 Pupils should be directed to specific, approved on-line materials.
 Using search engines to access information from a range of websites.
 Parental consent should be sought.
 Pupils should be supervised.
 Pupils should be taught what internet use is acceptable and what to do if they access material they are uncomfortable with.
 Exchanging information with other pupils and asking questions of experts via e-mail.
 Pupils should only use approved e-mail accounts.
 Pupils should never give out personal information.
+Consider using systems that provide online moderation e.g. SuperClubs.
 Publishing pupils' work on school and other websites.
 Pupil and parental consent should be sought prior to publication.
 Pupils' full names and other personal information should be omitted.
 Publishing images, including photographs of pupils.
 Parental consent for publication of photographs should be sought.
 Photographs should not enable individual pupils to be identified.
 File names should not refer to the pupil by name.
-Communicating ideas within chat rooms or online forums.
-Only chat rooms dedicated to educational use and that are moderated should be used.
+Communicating ideas within chat rooms or Only chat rooms dedicated to educational use and that are online forums. moderated should be used.
 Access to other social networking sites should be blocked.
 Pupils should never give out personal information.
 Audio and video conferencing to gather information and share pupils' work.
 Pupils should be supervised.
 Only sites that are secure and need to be accessed using an e-mail address or protected password should be used.